RallyApps/rally-app-builder/readme.markdown

 #### Custom build steps

 You can define pre and post build commands to be executed by adding them to your config.json.
 These can be used to extend and support the rally app build/concatenation steps.
-An example using grunt to prep your app for rally-app-builder:
+An example using grunt (which by default will run your tests):
 ```
 {
    "scripts": {